Link: https://leetcode.com/problems/can-i-win/

 While my suggested approach appears clever, it has a fatal and very subtle flaw.
 If we keep only total as a parameter, then caching the function will cause errant results.
 Why?
 Because we can have the same total, but a different set of available moves!!!
 What this means is that for the same total, we could have different results…but if we cache the first returned value for a given total, all the other branches for total (with different moves available) remain unexplored!
 The moral here, is that if we want to have total as the single dimension of our search space, then we cannot cache.
 And if we cannot cache, we get TLE.

 So what is the remedy here?
 The solution is to include moves_available as a function parameter.
 But how?
 Lists and sets are mutable and thus cannot be hashed…so how does this help?
 Tuple to the rescue!
-We can keep a list of moves available as a tuple, which is a hash-able type…and the side benefit is that the tuple will be in increasing order so the optimal move can be found in o(1) time.
+We can keep a list of moves available as a tuple, which is a hash-able type…and the side benefit is that the tuple will be in increasing order so the max move can be found in o(1) time.

 Implementation